 National Fentanyl Awareness Day

-Fentanyl is a potent lab-made opioid, and a cheap and addictive filler getting added to illegally-made drugs at alarming rates.
 This #NationalFentanylAwarenessDay, learn more about the risks associated with fentanyl, and what you can do to prevent, recognize, and reverse overdose.

 Learn more about Fentanyl